Hunter Education RequirementsUnited States | Canada

 It shall be unlawful for any resident or non-resident to hunt for any bird or mammal in the commonwealth unless such person has successfully completed a hunter education course as prescribed by this section, or unless such person held a license to hunt before January 1, 2007.

 You must take hunter safety if you were born after January 1, 1960.
 A hunter safety certificate or previous hunting license is required to purchase any Michigan Hunting License.
-Hunters anticipating an out-of-state hunting trip need to obtain a certificate prior to their trip, most states require hunters to carry their certificate when hunting and need it to purchase a license.
+Hunters anticipating an out-of-state hunting trip need to obtain a certificate prior to their trip, most states require hunters to carry their certificate when hunting and need it to purchase a license. * Michigan also offers the Mentored Youth Hunting program for individuals under the age of 10.

 Hunter Education is required of all persons born after December 31, 1979 in order to purchase a big or small game hunting license.